 Post 9-11 GI Bill Information

-For veterans who served at least 90 days active duty service after September 11, 2001, the new GI Bill will provide educational financing assistance in pursuit of a college degree.
-Veterans with 36 months total active service will be qualified to receive 100 percent assistance up to the highest public, in-state, undergraduate tuition and fees for a period of 36 months.
+For veterans who served at least 90 days active duty service after September 11, 2001, the Post 9/11 GI Bill will provide educational financing assistance in pursuit of a college degree.
+Veterans with 36 months total active service are qualified to receive 100 percent assistance up to the highest public, in-state, undergraduate tuition and fees for a period of 36 months.
 Information can be found here.

 *update as of 2/15/2017 - Army HR issued MILPER 17-059 to expand qualifying active duty time for reservists.
 (Active duty for training, active duty for special work, and active duty for operational support - reserve component are now included) A PDF of MILPER 17-059 can be found here.